lockss/lockss-rtd-manual/docs/installing/installer.rst

 *  :ref:`Checking the System User and Group`: no interaction expected.

-*  :ref:`configuring-firewalld`: if necessary, will prompt you to confirm before modifying the configuration of :program:`firewalld` (which might prompt you for your :program:`sudo` password).

-*  :ref:`configuring-ufw`: if necessary, will prompt you to confirm before modifying the configuration of :program:`ufw` (which might prompt you for your :program:`sudo` password).
+*  :ref:`configuring-iptables`, :ref:`configuring-firewalld`, :ref:`configuring-ufw`: if necessary, will prompt you to confirm before modifying the configuration of :program:`iptables`, :program:`firewalld` or :program:`ufw` (respectively), which might incidentally prompt you for your :program:`sudo` password.

 *  :ref:`Configuring CoreDNS for K3s`: if necessary, will prompt you to enter non-loopback IP addresses of DNS servers.

 *  :ref:`Installing K3s`: will prompt you for a Kubernetes state data storage directory.

-*  :ref:`Checking the K3s Configuration`: no interaction expected (might prompt you for your :program:`sudo` password).

 *  :ref:`Testing the K3s Node`: no interaction expected.